-Apart from the previous ones, translation sets are automatically created when creating or editing element translations.
-Let's suppose for example that we start from an element without translation like 'Blue Mountain Rain Forest ' represented in the following screens:
+Apart from the previous ones, translations sets are automatically created when creating or editing element translations.
+Let's suppose for example that we start from an element without translation like 'Blue Mountain Rain Forest' represented in the following screens:

-In both cases we will obtain the editing screen of KMFasTrans, in which we can create an element (article in this example) translation of the source element, in one or more languages simultaneously.
+In both cases we will obtain the KMFasTrans editing screen, in which we can create an element (article in this example) translation of the source element, in one or more languages simultaneously.
 When saving the elements, a set of translations that will contain the source item and all target items, will be automatically created.
-All equivalent Joomla associations will be created simultaneously.
+All equivalent Joomla! associations will be created simultaneously.

 (For a detailed description of the use of the edit screen visit KMFasTrans New / Edit Translations Help).